 Michael Bourdeaux Research Center

-The artwork on the walls features a painting by Russian dissident artist Yuri Titov, titled "Christ over Moscow," and photographs of Dr. Michael Bourdeaux and the underground publishing house "Christian" in the Soviet Union.
+The Center’s walls feature Keston collection art and photographs, including a painting by Russian dissident artist Yuri Titov titled "Christ over Moscow," drawings of Saint Petersburg avant garde artists - members of the Hermitage group, a prerevolutionary map of the Moscow Kremlin, and photographs of Dr. Michael Bourdeaux and the underground publishing house "Christian" in the Soviet Union.

 The facility contains three computers with Internet access, a printer, a Zeutschel zeta Comfort overhead book scanner, and an Epson V850 Pro flatbed scanner.